Shepherds-Scribes/william-perkins/README.md

 ## Note

-This repo includes images of the original work's pages under `sources`, and so clocks in at close to 2GB (counting the .git folder).
+This repo includes rasterized PDFs of the original work's pages under `sources`, and so clocks in at close to 1GB (counting the .git folder).
 Cloning may take some time!